-Rob Hodil’s practice focuses on land use entitlements and real estate development.
-He represents commercial and residential developers, hospitals, and nonprofit entities in the process of acquiring and obtaining approvals to develop real property.
+Robert Hodil is an experienced land use entitlements and real estate development attorney.
+He represents commercial and residential developers, hospitals, sports teams, and nonprofit entities in the process of acquiring and obtaining approvals to develop real property, including a local city in its review of a recent development proposal.

 Rob has experience with the California Environmental Quality Act, state and local planning and zoning laws and regulations, the California Subdivision Map Act, the California ballot initiative process, and other local, state, and federal laws affecting the development of real property.

-Rob received his B.A. from Brown University (1993) and his J.D. from the University of California, Hastings College of the Law (2002) where he served as Editor-in-Chief of the West-Northwest Journal of Environmental Law and Policy.
+Rob earned his J.D. from the University of California, Hastings College of the Law, where he served as Editor-in-Chief of the West-Northwest Journal of Environmental Law and Policy.
+He earned his B.A. from Brown University.

 Panelist, “CEQA: California Environmental Quality Act,” Lorman Education Services (Oakland, CA, June 2012)